olton/easytest/readme.md

 ---

 Core features:
 - Config free.
-No need to create any config files, but you can create `latte.json` or `latte.config.json` file to set up your own configuration.
+No need to create any config files, but you can create `latte.json` file to set up your own configuration.
 - No need to import `it`, `test`, `describe` or `expect` in your test file.
 These functions are available globally.
 - Built-in headless browser in scope `B` and `DOM` support with option `--dom` (you have access to global DOM objects).
 - You can use both `js` and `ts` test files in the same project.
+- React Components testing (with `jsx`, `tsx`).
 - Asynchronous code testing.
 - TypeScript testing out of the box.
 - Mock functions.